AI4Bharat/indicnlp.ai4bharat.org/content/pages/home.md

 * <a href="/indicft"><b>IndicFT:</b></a> fastText is a well-suited model for Indian languages because of their rich morphological structure.
 We pre-train and benchmark fastText embeddings on our corpora, producing embeddings that outperform the official fastText embeddings for Indian languages on a variety of tasks.
 * <a href="/indic-bert"><b>IndicBERT:</b></a> To improve performance and coverage of Indian languages on a wide variety of tasks, we also develop and evaluate IndicBERT.
 IndicBERT is a multilingual ALBERT model (a lighter variant of BERT) pre-trained on 12 major Indian languages:  Assamese, Bengali, English, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 It provides state-of-the-art performance on some of the tasks.
 * <a href="/indic-glue"><b>IndicGLUE:</b></a> This is a benchmark containing various tasks to evaluate the natural language understanding capabilities of language models fpr Indian languages.
+* <a href="/samanantar"><b>Samanantar:</b></a> Samanantar is the largest publicly available parallel corpora collection for Indic languages : Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
+The corpus has 49.6M sentence pairs between English to Indian Languages.
+* <a href="/indic-trans"><b>IndicTrans:</b></a> IndicTrans is a Transformer-XL model trained on samanantar dataset.
+Two models are available which can translate from Indic to English and English to Indic.
+The model can perform translations for 11 lanaguages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
 You can read more about the _IndicNLPSuite_ in this [paper](https://indicnlp.ai4bharat.org/papers/arxiv2020_indicnlp_corpus.pdf).
 This is a pre-print version of our upcoming paper at _Findings of EMNLP_.
 Camera-ready copy will be available soon.

 ----